-This can sound like a bit of a paradox when we’re talking about maths.
-However, it’s useless learning everything off by heart if you don’t have a clue how to use what you’ve learnt.
+This can sound like a bit of a paradox when we’re talking about Maths.
+However, it’s useless learning everything off by heart if you don’t have a clue how to use what you’ve learned.

 It’s great to learn dozens of formulae but if you don’t know what they are used for and how to apply them, it’ll all be for nothing.
 If you can’t manage simple algebraic formulae, don’t try solving a polynomial equation.
 There’s a reason why your modules are organised in a specific way!

 Succeeding in maths tutorials boils down to being able to explain your reasoning.